Tønnesminde

-Tønnesminde is the site of an archaeological excavation ground and present day organic farm on the island of Samsø, Denmark.
-Archaeological evidence attests the area around Tønnesminde has a long history of human occupation, dating from approximately 4000 BC to present day.
+Tønnesminde is the site of an archaeological excavation ground and present-day organic farm on the Danish island of Samsø.
+Archaeological evidence attests the area around Tønnesminde has a long history of human occupation, dating from approximately 4000 BC.
 Recent excavations suggest that Tønnesminde contains settlements dating from the Funnelbeaker culture in the Early Neolithic period, Early Bronze Age, Pre-Roman Iron Age, and Viking Age.

 Excavations

 1999

 Excavations began at Tønnesminde when the Danish National Museum investigated a 500 m² area northwest of the farm in preparation for sewage pipeline construction in 1999.
 Archaeologists excavated the remains of a house, four large pits, a fence, a cultural layer, and a few postholes.
 Finds included flint flakes, a fishing net anchor ("netsynk"), and ceramics.

 2010

 Interest in the Tønnesminde area resumed in 2010 with a metal detector survey launched by Moesgaard Museum and Samsø Museum in the hopes of learning more about Viking Age military establishments on Samsø and finding sites for additional excavations.
 The survey has increased the number of metal artifacts from the island, changed the conception of Samsø's settlement history, particularly in regards to the Iron Age, and renewed interest in Tønnesminde.